-This graph shows the average and median amounts given to neighborhood and community organizations in 2010 by household wealth level, among U.S. donor households.
+This graph shows the average and median amounts given to neighborhood and community organizations in 2012 by household wealth level, among U.S. donor households.
 For this analysis, wealth did not include the value of the equity in the household home.

-- Though the rates of giving were different among the groups, the average gift amount to neighborhood and community organizations was similar. - On average, donor households with wealth levels between \$50,001 and \$199,999 gave \$40 more to neighborhood and community organizations than did donor households with wealth levels of \$50,000 or less. - On average, donor households with wealth levels of \$200,000 or more gave \$23 less than donor households with wealth levels between \$50,001 and \$199,999 and \$15 more than donor households with wealth levels of \$50,000 or less to neighborhood and community organizations. - Among all U.S. donor households, the average total gift to neighborhood and community organizations was \$244 (median=\$100).
+- Among those that gave, households with higher wealth levels gave higher average amounts to neighborhood and community organizations. - On average, donor households with wealth levels between \$50,001 and \$199,999 gave \$82 more to neighborhood and community organizations than did donor households with wealth levels of \$50,000 or less. - On average, donor households with wealth levels of \$200,000 or more gave \$50 more than donor households with wealth levels between \$50,001 and \$199,999 and \$132 more than donor households with wealth levels of \$50,000 or less to neighborhood and community organizations. - Among all U.S. donor households, the average total gift to neighborhood and community organizations was \$243 (median=\$100).